-Links to previous Member decisions: Title Date Savings Programme to 2025 - Revenue Savings Propo osals Executive Member for Universal Services 18 September 2023 Savings Programme to 2025 - Revenue Savings Propo osals Executive Member for Adult Services and Public Health 19 September 2023 Savings Programme to 2025 - Revenue Savings Propo osals Executive Member for Children's Services 22 September 2023 Savings Programme to 2025 - Revenue Savings Propo osals Executive Member for Hampshire 2050 and Corporate Services (Hampshire 2050 Proposals) 25 September 2023 Savings Programme to 2025 - Revenue Savings Propo osals Executive Member for Hampshire 2050 and Corporate Services (Corporate Services Proposals) 25 September 2023 Direct links to specific legislation or Government Directives Title Date Section 100 D - Local Government Act 1972 - backg round documents The following documents discuss facts or matters on which this report, or an important part of it, is based and have been relied upon to a material extent in the preparation of this report.
-(NB: the list excludes published works and any documents which disclose exempt or confidential information as defined in the Act.)
-Document Location None
+Links to previous Member decisions: Title Date Savings Programme to 2025 - Revenue Savings Propo osals Executive Member for Universal Services 18 September 2023 Savings Programme to 2025 - Revenue Savings Propo osals Executive Member for Adult Services and Public Health 19 September 2023 Savings Programme to 2025 - Revenue Savings Propo osals Executive Member for Children's Services 22 September 2023 Savings Programme to 2025 - Revenue Savings Propo osals Executive Member for Hampshire 2050 and Corporate Services (Hampshire 2050 Proposals) 25 September 2023 Savings Programme to 2025 - Revenue Savings Propo osals Executive Member for Hampshire 2050 and Corporate Services (Corporate Services Proposals) 25 September 2023 Direct links to specific legislation or Government Directives Title Date Section 100 D - Local Government Act 1972 - backg round documents The following documents discuss facts or matters of important part of it, is based and have been relied ut the preparation of this report.
+(NB: the list excludes documents which disclose exempt or confidential in the Act.) pon to a material extent in published works and any Document Location None